dotnet/runtime/src/coreclr/nativeaot/docs/optimizing.md

 Debugging symbols (data about your program required for debugging) is by default part of native executable files on Unix-like operating systems.
 To minimize the size of your CoreRT-compiled executable, you can run the `strip` tool to remove the debugging symbols.

 No action is needed on Windows since the platform convention is to generate debug information into a separate file (`*.pdb`).

-## Advanced options
-* `<IlcSystemModule>classlibmodule</IlcSystemModule>`: Name of the module which contains basic classes.
-When specified, disable automatic referencing of the `System.Private.CoreLib` and other libraries.
-See https://github.com/MichalStrehovsky/zerosharp for example of usage.